Apple MacBook Air 2020 announced with twice the power and a new lower price

 MacBook Air 2020 price

-This entry level MacBook Air comes with a dual-core 10th generation Intel Core i3 processor, 256GB storage (up from 128GB in the previous year's model) and 8GB of RAM.
+The new entry-level MacBook Air comes with a dual-core 10th-generation Intel Core i3 processor, 256GB storage (up from 128GB in the previous model) and 8GB of RAM.

-Apple has also announced that students will be able to get the new MacBook Air with a further discount.
+Apple has also announced that students will be able to get a discount on the new MacBook Air.

 MacBook Air 2020 specs